MorrisCastro04/holbertonschool-higher_level_programming/python-hello_world/README.md

 task 3: print 3 times a string stored in the variable str, followed by its first 9 characters.

 task 4: concat str1 and str2 to print Welcome to Holberton School!

+task 5: print the first 3 letter, then the las 2 letter then delete the first and last letter